TAPE-Lab/OT-2_Code/README.md

 - Complex Commands
 - API Version 2 Reference
 - Advanced Control

 With some example protocols as well.
 Custom protocols can also be made using their 'Protocol Designer', however it's not recommended to do use for complex protocols.
 [↩](#Link1)

-## Custom Functions<sup name="Link2">2</sup>:
+## Custom Functions<sup name="Link2"></sup>:

 The following is an explanation/description of some functions used in the scripts:

 **`def custom_wetting`:**
 - The first transfer of any solution, the pipette tip is completely unused.
-With some solutions, this means the first transfer will not pipette the same volume of solution as the subsequent transfers using the same pipette tip.
+With some solutions, this means the first transfer may not pipette the same volume of solution as the subsequent transfers using the same pipette tip.
 This is because the subsequent transfers are using a tip which has already been 'wet' by the solution, whereas the first transfer is not 'wet'.
 - Therefore, this function aspirates a certain volume of solution and then dispenses that solution into the same tube.
 This allows the pipette tip to be 'wet' before the first transfer is made.
 Thus it reduces any variability in pipetting between the first and subsequent transfers using this step.
 - This step is only performed at the beginning of every isotope which will be pipetted.
 So 7 and 9 times in total for the 35-plex and 126-plex, respectively.